Facebook tracking pixel

 In addition to lab work, you’ll be asked to complete a comprehensive health history questionnaire.
 This allows your doctor to understand your symptoms, lifestyle, and any other factors that could be impacting your health.
 Together, your lab results and health history create the complete picture your physician needs to make an accurate diagnosis and design a safe, effective, and personalized therapy for you.

-What to Expect During Your Medical Evaluation
+What Happens During Your Medical Evaluation?

 Starting testosterone therapy isn’t like ordering a supplement online.
 A thorough medical evaluation is the critical first step that separates legitimate, effective treatment from risky guesswork.
 This process is designed to give you and your doctor a complete picture of your health, ensuring that any treatment plan is built on a solid foundation of data.
 It’s about understanding your unique physiology—not just a single number on a lab report—to create a strategy that’s safe, personalized, and aligned with your goals.